joomla-projects/joomla-volunteer-portal/README.md

 # joomla-volunteer-portal
 Based on the live Joomla 3 version code base ported to Joomla 4 and updated and now ported to Joomla 5.
+It does not need the backwards compatibility plugin.
 ---------------------------------------------------------------
 Build Status
 ---------------------